rkalz/xbmc4xbox/xbmc/lib/libPython/python/Doc/library/idle.rst

 IDLE's menus dynamically change based on which window is currently selected.
 Each menu documented below indicates which window type it is associated with.
-Click on the dotted line at the top of a menu to "tear it off": a separate window containing the menu is created (for Unix and Windows only).

 File menu (Shell and Editor)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^